-Sedimentation of ash is represented in NAME using a sedimentation velocity, $w{sed}$ .
-This velocity is calculated using the particle diameter (D), particle density ( $\rho_p$ ) and ambient meteorological variables at the particle location (see Maryon, 1997; Webster and Thomson, 2011).
-In this study, $w{sed}$ is not perturbed as it is assumed that changes in PSD and particle density cover the range of plausible sedimentation velocities.
+Sedimentation of ash is represented in NAME using a sedimentation velocity, $w{\rm sed}$.
+This velocity is calculated using the particle diameter (\mathcal{D}), particle density ($\rho{\rm p}$) and ambient meteorological variables at the particle location (see Maryon, 1997; Webster and Thomson, 2011).
+In this study, $w{\rm sed}$ is not perturbed as it is assumed that changes in PSD and particle density cover the range of plausible sedimentation velocities.

-3.2.8 Distal fine ash fraction
+Distal fine ash fraction (DFAF)

-The true particle size distribution of ash particles emitted during an eruption includes extremely large particles that fall to the ground very quickly.
+The true PSD of ash particles emitted during an eruption includes extremely large particles that fall to the ground very quickly.
 For forecasting the effects of the eruption on aviation only the particles that will be transported large distances need to be considered.
 These particles form the distal ash cloud.
-The fraction of the total emitted ash that remains in this cloud is defined as the distal fine ash fraction (DFAF).
-DFAF is difficult to determine as it requires accurate measurements of the particle size distribution and understanding of any aggregation processes occurring.
+The fraction of the total emitted ash that remains in this cloud is defined as the DFAF.
+DFAF is difficult to determine as it requires accurate measurements of the PSD and understanding of any aggregation processes occurring.
 It is also possible for DFAF to vary over time and in different parts of the ash cloud.
-Estimates of DFAF for the 2010 Eyjafjallajökull eruption range from 0.7 - 18.5% (Dacre et al., 2011; Grant et al., 2012; Devenish et al., 2012b; Dacre et al., 2013).
-The default DFAF assumed by the London VAAC is 5% (Witham et al., 2012b).
+Estimates of DFAF for the 2010 Eyjafjallajökull eruption range from 0.7 to 18.5 % (Dacre et al., 2011, 2013; Grant et al., 2012; Devenish et al., 2012b).
+The default DFAF assumed by the London VAAC is 5 % (Witham et al., 2012b).
 DFAF simply scales the modelled ash concentration and therefore does not need to be included in the analysis in this paper as the impact on the simulator output is understood perfectly.